Zlira/rich-strawberry/README.md

 ## Configuration
 ### Suppressing frames
-By default the logger uses `rich`'es [feature](https://rich.readthedocs.io/en/stable/traceback.html#suppressing-frames) to suppress the frames from `graphql` and `strawberry-graphql` libraries.
+By default, the logger uses a [feature](https://rich.readthedocs.io/en/stable/traceback.html#suppressing-frames) from `rich` to suppress the frames from `graphql` and `strawberry-graphql` libraries.
 You can configure the list of modules for which the frames will be suppressed.
 For example, if you want the full traceback:
 ```python
 import logging